taikinman/langrila/README.md

 # For OpenAI and Qdrant
 poetry add --editable /path/to/langrila/ --extras "openai qdrant"

+# For OpenAI and Chroma
+poetry add --editable /path/to/langrila/ --extras "openai chroma"

 # For all extra dependencies
 poetry add --editable /path/to/langrila/ --extras all
 ```